bittib010/AjourVolAutolity/README.md

 ```

 ## Challenges and bugs
+Doing too many images at the same times yields poor result in current state as they are running concurrently.
+Recommend uploading one and one and doing sample-folder for max 2.

 I've stumbled upon a few errors using Azure CLI that was unreproducable but was most often solved by this flow of commands:

 ```powershell